Leo-CICAL/Formation_Git_DVB/Tp/tp.md

 ### Instructions

-* On this current GitHub repository, scroll to the top and look for a button that says `fork`.
+* On this current GitHub repository (so my repository GitHub, https://github.com/Leo-CICAL/forma_git_dvb/), scroll to the top and look for a button that says `fork`.
 * Click the `fork` button.
   * <details>